jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

   style="width: 85%; border-radius: 12px; display: block; margin: 1.5em auto;"
 >

 Me (pretending to be calm) presenting using my laptop during the YIA session after finding out that my poster HADN’T UPLOADED!!!
-GOD. 😭💻
+GOD. 😭
-Special thanks to Yihan, who helped me ask around and figure out what was going on. 🥹
+Special thanks to **Yihan🩷**, who helped me ask around and figure out what was going on.

-One of my favorite moments was seeing the penguins, especially a penguin mom carefully tending to her egg. 🥹🐧🥚
+One of my favorite moments was seeing the penguins, especially a penguin mom carefully tending to her egg. 🐧

   <img